dostuffthatmatters/I14Worlds2021Frontend/README.md

 2. Definitely using **React Redux** (or some other state management library) - especially for the admin pages

-3. Finding a solution to *display pdf's** rather than with "react-pdf" (and "pdf.js").
-Currently only these two make up 59% of my bundle size ...
+3. Maybe using **Preact** to make the app faster (especially improve loading times)

+4. Increase the use of lazy loading of used libraries